firozwebdev/Uplytic/README.md

 - **Theme Responsive**: Beautiful dark/light mode support
 - **Mobile Optimized**: Responsive design for all devices

+## 🆕 2024 Dashboard UX Improvements

+### Inline API Details Expansion
+- When you click any API card, all details (general info, real-time outage map, charts, AI insights, advanced cost analysis, recent activity, alerts, and notifications) are shown immediately below that card, inline in the dashboard grid.
+- Only one API's details can be open at a time.
+Clicking another API closes the previous one and opens the new one.
+- All dashboard widgets and features remain fully functional in the expanded view.
+- No API details are shown by default on first load, keeping the dashboard clean and focused.

+### Animated Loading Experience
+- When expanding API details, a professional animated loading message ("Loading API Details...") is shown for 2 seconds before the details appear, providing a smooth and modern user experience.
+- The loading state uses theme-aware styling and subtle animation for a polished look.

+### Professional Theme & UX
+- All features and widgets are fully responsive and support both dark and light themes.
+- The dashboard now offers a more intuitive, user-friendly, and visually appealing experience for both technical and non-technical users.

 ## 🤝 Contributing

 1. Fork the repository